WUSH: Near-Optimal Adaptive Transforms for LLM Quantization: Introduction

-Quantization of model weights~\citep{NEURIPS2022_c3ba4962, frantar2023optq, MLSYS2024_42a452cb} or activations~\citep{pmlr-v202-xiao23c, NEURIPS2024_b5b93943} is now a standard tool for shrinking and accelerating large language models (LLMs)~\citep{kurtic2025give}, making low-precision inference feasible on a wide range of hardware.
+Quantization of model weights~\citep{NEURIPS2022_c3ba4962, frantar2023optq, MLSYS2024_42a452cb} or activations~\citep{pmlr-v202-xiao23c, NEURIPS2024_b5b93943} is now a standard tool for shrinking and accelerating large language models (LLMs)~\citep{kurtic-etal-2025-give}, making low-precision inference feasible on a wide range of hardware.
 A central difficulty, however, is that a few extreme ``outlier'' weights and activations expand the dynamic range and thereby degrade the effective resolution of low-bit representations.

-It is known that one way to mitigate these outliers is to apply linear transforms before quantization~\citep{jegou2008hamming,jegou2010product}; in the case of LLM quantization, this is often in the form of rotations that spread variance more evenly across channels~\citep{cheequip2023, pmlr-v235-tseng24a, NEURIPS2024_b5b93943, liu2025spinquant}.
-For LLMs, Hadamard rotations have been remarkably effective, and blockwise variants aligned with quantization groups have also been shown to be useful in practice.
-The recent work of \cite{egiazarian2025bridginggappromiseperformance} shows that the block-wise Hadamard transform offers the best empirical performance for quantization among a large set of existing orthogonal transforms.
-Yet, these transforms are typically fixed and data-agnostic: in particular, the Hadamard transform does not depend on the statistics of the underlying weights or activations.
+One way to mitigate such outliers is to apply linear transforms before quantization~\citep{10.1007/978-3-540-88682-2_24,5432202}; in the case of LLM quantization, this is often in the form of rotations that spread variance more evenly across channels~\citep{cheequip2023, pmlr-v235-tseng24a, NEURIPS2024_b5b93943, liu2025spinquant}.
+For LLMs, Hadamard rotations have been remarkably effective, and blockwise variants aligned with quantization groups have also been shown to be useful in practice. \citet{egiazarian2025bridginggappromiseperformance} recently showed that the blockwise Hadamard transform offers the best empirical performance for quantization among a large set of existing transforms.
+Yet, these transforms are typically fixed and data-agnostic: in particular, the Hadamard transform does not adapt to the statistics of the underlying weights or activations.
 This raises a natural question: if the Hadamard transform is \emph{not data-aware}, in what sense can it be considered optimal for quantization?

-In this work, we address this question by deriving \emph{closed-form optimal linear blockwise transforms} for joint weight-activation quantization, which are generally \textit{non-orthogonal} and \emph{adaptive}, i.e., data-aware.
-As opposed to prior methods such as SpinQuant~\citep{liu2025spinquant} or FlatQuant~\citep{sun2024flatquant}, our approach is closed-form and calibration-based, as it does not require training or fine-tuning.

-We call our construction \emph{WUSH}, and we show that it is optimal for floating-point (FP) block quantizers and asymptotically optimal for integer (INT) block quantizers.
-The name WUSH is a mnemonic for its composition.
-For a layer with \emph{blockwise} weight $\bm{W}_{\left( i \right)}$ and calibration activation $\bm{X}_{\left( i \right)}$ in the $i$-th block, the WUSH transform ${\bm{T}_{\mathrm{hsuw}}}_{\left( i \right)}$ is constructed as